kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 From the previous section on events and some notions around generics, understandably, the information needed is more complex (and verbose) than simple annotations allow, thus treating Ezno types as the source of truth rather than annotations in the source code.
 However, some of these annotations are possible.
 To describe the "root environment" of the JS standard library, Ezno uses modified TypeScript definition files peppered with decorators that register information associated with functions such as function bindings and effects they can run.

 **Don’t take this as a knock on TypeScript, TypeScript is great**.
 Ezno started off as pet project to re-implementing the features of TSC in Rust.
 But as things started to go well after adding more and more TSC features, it was apparent that bigger such as hydration and the reactive system goals weren’t going to be possible directly following its path.
 It isn’t possible to detect what can happen to state when called through a term that represents `any`.
 TypeScript *holes* aren’t particularly critical if you just want code completions and some level of type safety.
 They allow the more complex parts to not be blocked by compiler errors. **But for doing optimizations a single unknown result can make it impossible**.

 Currently Ezno isn’t a feature-complete type checker.
 There are still a lot of things to still work on.
 For example Ezno "proof via predicates" is in the works to add to the existing "proof by definition" type system.
 So far the first section goes over the analysis on completely static code.
 The next steps are to apply these ideas to more dynamic structures.
 There are also some ideas not mentioned here to prevent this post from being too long 👀.

-### Frameworks
+## Frameworks

 The output of the framework is still work in progress.
 There is still a few things to add to the type checker that are necessary to get "the framework" plugin to work in edge cases.
 Thus no benchmarks or definite output in this post.
 Most benchmarks show hand written JavaScript code to be the most efficient so the idea is to take the syntax and information about it to squeeze it into the closest of the hand written forms.
 The performance gains from all this optimisations are probably un-noticeable.
 This is really an exercise in attempting to get to the least amount of code to run to make a page interactive.

 Some frameworks abstract through libraries and structure of functions.
 Some compiler-based frameworks abstract through syntax.
 Ezno is more unique it is based on data and the semantics of the program above what is visible from the syntax.

 ## Ezno today

 I am still unsure on the name.
 I think it is fun short and quirky and most importantly, not taken on package managers.
 It has a little bit of a hidden meaning (*"easy? no"* referring to doing static analysis on JavaScript).

 I want to keep things moving but slowly.
 On initial viewing incomplete projects seem bad but I think that there is a good as they have space to add additional features and improve.
 Some projects I see which seem in closer to their goal have problems with improving.
 I think some tools are built too quickly and I don’t want Ezno to fall into that category.
-It is a bit earlier than I want to speak about the project but I am keen to see feedback about what issues this fixes as well as other ideas to persue.
+It is a bit earlier than I want to speak about the project but I am keen to see feedback about what issues this fixes as well as other ideas to pursue.

 No demo binary out yet, need to finish of some things on more advanced events to get some of the cooler demos to work.
-Hoping for something demonstratable before the end of this year 🤞
+Hoping for something demonstrable before the end of this year 🤞